Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Discussion and Future Work

-\section{Discussion and future work}
+\section{Discussion and Future Work}

-We propose \textit{Generalized Pessimism Learning (GPL)}, a strategy that adaptively \textit{learns} a penalty to recover an unbiased performance objective for off-policy RL.
-Unlike traditional methods, \textit{GPL} achieves training stability without necessitating overly pessimistic estimates of the target returns, thus, improving convergence and exploration.
-We show that simple integrations of \textit{GPL} with modern algorithms yield state-of-the-art results for both proprioceptive and pixel-based control tasks.
-Moreover, \textit{GPL}'s penalty has a natural generalization to different distributional critics and variational representations of the weights posterior.
-Hence, our method has the potential to facilitate research going beyond action-value functions and model ensembles for continuous control, two exciting extensions we leave for future work.
+We proposed Generalized Pessimism Learning, a strategy that adaptively \textit{learns} a penalty to recover an unbiased performance objective for off-policy RL.
+Unlike traditional methods, GPL achieves training stability without necessitating overly pessimistic estimates of the target returns, thus, improving convergence and exploration.
+We show that integrating GPL with modern algorithms yields state-of-the-art results for both proprioceptive and pixel-based control tasks.
+Moreover, GPL's penalty has a natural generalization to different distributional critics and variational representations of the weights posterior.
+Hence, our method has the potential to facilitate research in off-policy reinforcement learning, going beyond action-value functions and model ensembles.
+Future extensions of our framework could also have significant implications for offline RL, a problem setting particularly sensitive to regulating overestimation bias.